ondrolexa/apsg/docs/index.rst

    * - vec
      - Vector3
      - A class to represent a 3D vector
+   * - matrix
+     - Matrix3
+     - A class to represent a 3x3 matrix
+   * - matrix2
+     - Matrix2
+     - A class to represent a 2x2 matrix
    * - lin
      - Lineation
      - A class to represent non-oriented (axial) linear feature